 Take advantage of the height of the nursery walls, and voilà: instant extra storage space.
 Place items you won’t use often, or don’t want a curious kid to get into, out of reach on horizontal wall shelves or tall vertical bookcases.
 And don’t forget overlooked areas like backs of doors.
 Put an over-the-door shoe holder with clear pockets behind the nursery door or in the closet and compartmentalize all the small stuff like tiny shoes or excess toiletries.
 Or, if you’re crafty, buy a set of freestanding shelves and cover the front with fabric that coordinates with the nursery.
 (The fabric will also hide the mess.)

 Find attractive open bins for the shelves of your changing table and give each one a specific category.
 Inside your closet you’ll want to use clear, stackable containers so you can see exactly what’s in them.
 Label them by size and season.
 Important: Whatever you do, skip the giant toy bin.
 It just becomes a repository for all those tiny pieces and ends up with stuff piled on top of it, so your child will never be able to open it to retrieve his stuffed animals.

 Tame the mess

-As a parent you need to manage both the inflow and outflow of odds and ends you’ll collect.
-Every few months, separate baby’s clothes into three piles: what fits now, what she’ll grow into soon and what she’s outgrown.
+As a parent, you need to manage both the inflow and outflow of odds and ends you’ll collect.
+Every few months, separate baby’s clothes into three piles: what fits now, what baby can grow into soon and what’s been outgrown.
 Keep the first two piles in the nursery, placing the “fits now” group in an easy-to-access drawer or bin and tucking away the “grow into soon” items for future use.
 Put too-small clothes in storage, sell or donate them, or give them to a friend.
 Do the same for toys and books periodically—and edit honestly.
 If you haven’t used it in the last two to three months, you likely won’t be using it again.